|You can find Hacktoberfest FAQ here. Below you can find answers to some Jenkins-specific questions.|

 Jenkins project contains lots of materials about contributing to the project.
 Here are some links which may help:

-Projects in the table above also have their own documentation to help newcomers.
+Suggested project ideas also have their own documentation to help newcomers.

 New featured projects are welcome!
 Please submit a pull request to update the Hacktoberfest page to get it added.